 Are you wondering when the best time to split your wood is?
 Opinions can vary whether it is better to split green or seasoned wood, and there are several factors to keep in mind.
 It can depend on the type of wood, as well as the climate in which you live.
 Splitting green wood yourself is a great skill to have.
-Here are our suggestions about how to do it right.
+Here are suggestions provided by our professional certified arborists about how to do it right.

 Use a wood splitter’s maul instead of an ax.
 A maul is has a thicker wedge shape, which has an advantage over a slim ax because it is less likely to get stuck in the wood.
 You are SPLITTING the wood, after all – not cutting it.

 First, cut the fallen tree into “rounds” of a manageable size.
 If you are just starting out, your rounds should be about 12 inches in length.
 You can make them longer once you have more experience and confidence.